What is Windstorm Insurance?

 However, not every insurance company in every coastal state imposes wind and hail deductibles, and policy offerings may vary depending on your zip code and proximity to the ocean.

 Insurers in North Carolina, for instance, may write broader, “all-risk” policies for residents in inland Charlotte, but may completely exclude wind and hail coverage for residents within 100 miles of the Atlantic Coast.
-When shopping around for policies, inquire about companies’ level of coverage and whether or not they offer windstorm protection — you may be able to find an insurer that offers all-risk coverage with standard deductible provisions.
+When you are shopping around for policies, inquire about companies’ level of coverage and whether or not they offer windstorm protection — you may be able to find an insurer that offers all-risk coverage with standard deductible provisions.

 How do windstorm deductibles work?